2018ik/2018ik.github.io/_wiki/antichrist.markdown

 ## Background

 The **antichrist** is a person one with Satan and of great power who will rise up during the consummation of the present age (1 John 2:18).
+This individual will be the last Caesar of the revived Roman Empire (Rev. 17:12)

 Antichrist also more generally refers to anyone who denies the Father and the Son, that is to deny that Jesus is the Christ (1 John 2:22).
 There were many antichrists in the early church, such as Cerinthus who taught adoptionism in the first century.